marrobi/Microsoft-and-Containers/DockerMachine/readme.md

 # Create a virtual machine on Azure running Docker Engine

 1. To configure variables required to provision the VM run the following lines with your preferred values.
+A list of current Microsoft Azure regions can eb found here: https://azure.microsoft.com/regions/

     ```
     $DockerMachineVMName = '<vm_name>'